njdumar/dotfiles/README.md

     - YouCompleteMe

-5. Most of these plugins requires ctags and cscope to be installed

-6. For the guide to installing YCM: https://github.com/Valloric/YouCompleteMe
+5. For the guide to installing YCM: https://github.com/Valloric/YouCompleteMe

-7. I am currently using YCM without clang support and instead using OmniCppComplete.
+6. I am currently using YCM without clang support and instead using OmniCppComplete.